6 Things To Remember About Writing Dialogue

 Nothing.

-The highlighted sections of the dialogue tell the reader that a) Jack often has to do the washing up in his house b) he likes watching TV c) His Mum has cooked the tea (dinner) d) It's now the summer holidays e) Jack's a little rebellious f) His Dad is angry with him and g) He's not good with confrontations.
+The highlighted sections of the dialogue tell the reader the following things: a) Jack often has to do the washing up in his house b) he likes watching TV c) His Mum has cooked the tea (dinner) d) It's now the summer holidays e) Jack's a little rebellious f) His Dad is angry with him and g) He's not good with confrontations.
 All this information from barely 8 lines of dialogue!
-The role of the narrator in all this is to set the scene up at the start but after that it's up to the characters to take over and tell the story to the reader.
+The role of the narrator is basically to set the scene up but after that it's up to the characters to take over and tell the story to the reader.

 3. Keep It Real

-Whenever your character speaks in your novel make sure that it is in keeping with their personality, level of intelligence, and socio-economic background etc. It's quite obvious to most readers that an unemployed man from Detroit will sound nothing like an Oxford-educated don and vice versa so it's imperative that you have your characters speak as they would speak in real life.
-Stephen King's novels for example, are littered with many a foul-mouthed blue-collar worker.
+Whenever your character speaks in your novel make sure that it is in keeping with their personality, level of intelligence, and socio-economic background etc. It's quite obvious to most readers that an unemployed man from Detroit will sound nothing like an Oxford-educated don and vice versa so it's imperative that you have your characters speak as they would in real life.
+Stephen King's novels are littered with many foul-mouthed outbursts by various blue-collar workers.
 The language might be a little obscene and vulgar at times but it's the truth.

 4. Just for Laughs